probcomp/SpikingInferenceCircuits.jl/experiments/tracking_with_occlusion/compiler_todos.md

 function calls to fill in the probability table.
 - Handle tuples & tuple return values better
 - Handle GFs with no arguments
+- Remove arguments to GFs which have domain 1

 #### SMC Compilation